d-ries/linux-essentials/13_Logging/01_course.md

 ## rsyslogd

 Rsyslogd is the service that logs events in the traditional way.
-While journald is easier to manipulate so it only shows the events you are interested, there are still use cases where a syslog-based logging system will be more practical.
+While journald-output is easier to filter for only showing the events you are interested in, there are still use cases where a syslog-based logging system will be more practical.
 One example is a non-booting system: because of the text-based files you can just grab them off the hard drive and read them, which is harder to do with journald's binary files.
 A competent Linux administrator will need at least some knowledge of both systems to pick the system apropriate for the current job.

 ### Using rsyslog files